owntracks/recorder/README.md

 ### Override reverse-geo precision

-If a payload is received with an element called `_geoprec` it contains an overide for the Recorder's configured reverse-geo precision.
+If a payload is received with an element called `_geoprec` it contains an override for the Recorder's configured reverse-geo precision.
 So, for example, if Recorder is running with precision 7, say, and the received payload contains `"_geoprec" : 2` the 2 will be used for this particular publish.
 This is not used in the OwnTracks apps, but it can be used with payloads you generate otherwise.
 If `_geoprec` is negative, new reverse geo lookups will not be performed, but cached entries of `abs(_geoprec)` will be used.